queise/Kaggle/README.md

 # Kaggle

-IPython notebooks of some Kaglle competitions.
+IPython notebooks of some Kagle competitions.
 Use http://nbviewer.ipython.org/ to visualize them.